dereuromark/cakephp-tools/docs/Utility/Log.md

 ], 'user_data');
 ```

 That's it!
 Above will create two separate files in `log/` directory named `my_file.log` and `user_data.log` store data into which we passed in first argument.
+By default if you don't pass the `$filename` in second param in `Log::write` method, it will create `custom_log.log` file.

 You can write string, array, objects, etc into log files.
 It will pretty print your array/object so it's more readable.
 Also, it will not duplicate records into `$level.log` file.